davehunt/davehunt.co.uk/_drafts/jenkins-pipeline-walkthrough.md

 it's more common to have multiple.
 For example, we may want to run the same tests on multiple environments (operating system, browser, etc), or we may have different suites for desktop and mobile.
-For this walkthrough I'll cover the multiple environment scenario.
+For this walkthrough I'll cover the multiple-environment scenario.

 ### Desired capabilities
-The functional UI tests for our web projects use [Selenium](), and the way you specify target environments and additional configuration is through desired capabilities.
+The functional UI tests for our Web projects use [Selenium](), and the way you specify target environments and additional configuration is through desired capabilities.
 Depending on your Selenium client and chosen framework, these capabilities can be specified in different ways.
 We're using the official Python client and [pytest-selenium][], which allows capabilities to be specified in a file using a 'capabilities' key via [pytest-variables][].
-In our pipelines we have a `writeCapabilities` function, which accepts a map, and merges this will some predefined defaults before creating a JSON file:
+In our pipelines we have a `writeCapabilities` function, which accepts a map, and merges this with some predefined defaults before creating a JSON file:

 ```groovy